- Off road parking

 Electric storage heaters with underfloor heating in all bathrooms.
-Electric cooker, microwave, fridge/freezer, washing machine, TV, DVD player, CD player, radio, WiFi.
+Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, TV, DVD player, CD player, radio, WiFi.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Cot & highchair available (if requested at booking).
 Off road parking for 2 cars.
 Large enclosed garden with furniture.
 Communal courtyard area.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop & pub 3 miles.

 About the location

 Alnwick 35 miles; Holy Island 10 miles; Edinburgh 56 miles.